I’ve always loved books (and movies) that could take me away to a different time and place.

 When I was in high school I discovered the romantic suspense novels of Mary Stewart.
 I reread them all multiple times.
 So many of her books were set in fascinating locales like Greece and France, and I believe they forever sealed my conviction that romance and adventure go hand in hand.
 (The fact that I met my future husband while we were both on an assignment in the Pacific Northwest naturally confirms this.)
 No mere fangirl, I designed the itinerary of our first trip to southern France largely around locations from Mary Stewart’s Madam, Will You Talk?

 When not losing myself in my writing projects, I’ve got a “day job” too.
-I’ve been an editor of educational materials for over a decade, first for continuing medical education programs and currently for public school curriculums.
+I’ve been an editor of educational materials for many years, first for continuing medical education programs and currently for public school curriculums.